Mental health prescriptions

 Rate per 1,000 population of people filling mental health-related prescriptions, by patient demographics for 2022–23.
 Rates were lowest for people aged 0–4 years (2) gradually increasing to 413 for those 85 years and over.
 The rate of females (219) filling prescriptions was higher than males (148).
 The rate varied among patient area of usual residence: Major cities (173), Inner regional (227), Outer regional (203), Remote and Very remote (121).
 Refer to Table PBS.
 4 and PBS.
 5.

 Note: A proportion of the Australian Government subsidy on pharmaceuticals in remote First Nations communities is funded through the Aboriginal Health Services program, where drugs are supplied directly to patients and hence are not included in these data.
-Therefore, figures presented for sub-jurisdictional areas with relatively higher First Nations populations e.g. Remote and Very Remote areas are considered to be an underestimate.
+Therefore, figures presented for sub-jurisdictional areas with relatively higher First Nations populations for example, Remote and Very Remote areas are considered to be an underestimate.

 Source: PBS/RPBS data (sourced from Australian Government Department of Health and Aged Care): Table PBS.4 and PBS.5.